Elizabeth Hiroyasu

 [email protected]

-Prior to working for TNC, Elizabeth received her PhD at the Bren School of Environmental Science & Management at University of California Santa Barbara.
-The focus of her research was the ecological and social management of vertebrate invasive species.
+Elizabeth recently supported the Climate Program at TNC California, providing scientific leadership to the disaster resilience and sustainable development strategies.
+Prior to joining TNC, Elizabeth received her PhD at the Bren School of Environmental Science & Management at University of California Santa Barbara, focusing on the ecological and social management of vertebrate invasive species.
+The focus of her research was the ecological and social management of vertebrate invasive or reintroduced wildlife species.
 Elizabeth earned her MESM from the Bren School at UCSB and a BS in biology from University of California Los Angeles.

 What Elizabeth is working on now: